List of freshwater aquarium invertebrate species

-This is a list of invertebrates, animals without a backbone, that are commonly kept in freshwater aquaria by hobby aquarists.
+In addition to fish, various kinds of invertebrates are kept in freshwater aquaria.
+This is a list of invertebrates, animals without a backbone, that are kept in freshwater aquaria by hobby aquarists.
 Numerous shrimp species of various kinds, crayfish, a number of freshwater snail species, and at least one freshwater clam species are found in freshwater aquaria or '0' salinity water body.